 White Chocolate

-You do not have to break the bank over chocolates, as gifting handmade ones can equally, if not more, prove how valuable you view the receiver.
+You do not have to break the bank on chocolates, as gifting handmade ones can prove just as valuable as, if not more valuable than, the view the recipient has of you.

 Hard Candy